How do you feel about using technology to help manage health? Take our survey here.

 Maintenance BCG therapy

-For some patients with certain types of tumors in the bladder lining, healthcare providers may recommend maintenance therapy using BCG.
-Maintenance therapy is used long term after the patient’s initial treatment for bladder cancer (surgery, for example) to potentially help reduce the chance that bladder cancer cells will recur, or start growing again after treatment.
+For some people with certain types of tumors in the bladder lining, healthcare providers may recommend maintenance therapy using BCG.
+Maintenance therapy is used long-term after the patient’s initial treatment for bladder cancer (surgery, for example) to potentially help reduce the chance that bladder cancer cells will recur or start growing again after treatment.

 What happens during BCG treatment?